 Additionally, in order to reduce the liabilities of the defined benefit plan, the OLC is required to contribute the difference between the established 16.5% defined benefit employer contribution rate and the amount required to match the participating employees' contribution in the defined contribution plan.
-The amount contributed by the OLC for the years ended June 30, 2020 and 2019, to meet this requirement is \$64,064 and \$49,084, respectively.
-The OLC had outstanding payables to OPERS for the defined benefit plan for the years ended June 30, 2020 and 2019, of none and \$697, respectively, which were payable in the following month.
+The amount contributed by the OLC for the years ended June 30, 2021 and 2020, to meet this requirement is \$102,817 and \$64,064, respectively.
+The OLC had no outstanding payables to OPERS for the defined benefit plan for the years ended June 30, 2021 and 2020.